Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 Deadlines and requirements are coming fast, but there’s still time to prepare.
 Here’s how to stay ahead:

-✅ Assess your Status: Review the updated definitions to determine whether your company is in scope and validate with your legal team and/or counsel.
+✅ Assess your Status: Review the finalized definitions to determine whether your company is in scope and validate with your legal team and/or counsel.

 ✅ Get started: Begin organizing your emissions data and climate risk assessments – early preparation reduces last-minute risk.

-- Public docket for SB 261 opens: On December 1st 2025, CARB is expected to open the public docket for submission of SB 261 reports and should remain open until July 1, 2026
+- December 1, 2025: CARB opened the public docket for submission of SB 261 reports and it should remain open until July 1, 2026.

 Stay Ahead of California Climate Rules